 The legacy of King’s militant nonviolence lives on in the pockets of mass protests that emerge across the country following an injustice.
 Conspicuously absent from the language modern activists use, however, is an appeal to America’s innate goodness, a call to fulfill the promise set forth by its Founding Fathers.
 For most modern-day activists who appear to choose King’s “more excellent way” of nonviolence, King’s dual emphasis on love is an anachronistic relic.
 In its place resides principles of nonviolent protest that King is certainly the father of, but not the sole progenitor.

-Scholar Gene Sharp’s three-volume work The Politics of Nonviolent Action serves as a basis for pragmatic nonviolent protest for movements like Occupy Wall Street, even though Sharp himself criticized the Occupy movement for having no discernible demands.
+Scholar Gene Sharp’s three-volume work The Politics of Nonviolent Action serves as a basis for pragmatic nonviolent protest for movements such as Occupy Wall Street, even though Sharp himself criticized the Occupy movement for having no discernible demands.
 His 198 methods of protest emphasized civil disobedience as an opportunity for the oppressed to use their power of noncompliance to push for change outside of demonstrations.
 Sharp admired Martin Luther King Jr., but wrote that “exhortations in favor of love and nonviolence have made little or no contribution to ending war and major political violence.”

 Hate does not necessarily reside in the absence of a profession of love for one’s enemy.
-But as King’s faith in the humanity of his oppressors could not protect him from their hatred, the truth of Black Lives Matter’s mission does not spare them from attack.
+But as King’s faith in the humanity of his oppressors could not protect him from their hatred, the truth of Black Lives Matter’s mission does not spare it from attack.
 Black Lives Matter has been mentioned in the same breath as the Ku Klux Klan as a terrorist organization.
 In 2017, a leaked FBI report counted the organization among a nascent “Black Identity Extremist” movement they considered a “violent threat” against police officers.

-Seemingly on the opposite end of the spectrum, the antifa activists behind “punch a Nazi” normally use several tactics of nonviolent direct action, but reserve the right to employ violence toward those who espouse annihilative ideals.
-The debate on whether (mostly non-lethal) violence toward violent opponents discredits an organization’s message requires one side to occupy the high road permanently.
+Seemingly on the opposite end of the spectrum, the antifa activists behind “punch a Nazi” normally use several tactics of nonviolent direct action but reserve the right to employ violence toward those who espouse annihilative ideals.
+The debate on whether (mostly nonlethal) violence toward violent opponents discredits an organization’s message requires one side to occupy the high road permanently.

-Reverend William J. Barber’s “Moral Mondays” movement is an outlier among other modern movements, publicly using his religious beliefs as the motivation to combat poverty, voter disenfranchisement, healthcare inequalities, and other “immoral” legislation in the state of North Carolina.
-Since its genesis in 2012, Barber’s coalition of religious and secular social justice advocates has sought to spread its civil disobedience demonstrations to chapters in other states.
+Reverend William J. Barber’s “Moral Mondays” movement is an outlier among other modern movements, publicly using his religious beliefs as the motivation to combat poverty, voter disenfranchisement, health-care inequalities, and other “immoral” legislation in the state of North Carolina.
+Since its genesis in 2012, Barber’s coalition of religious and secular social-justice advocates has sought to spread its civil-disobedience demonstrations to chapters in other states.
 With unflinching criticisms based in Judeo-Christian theology, Barber has drawn comparisons to King and sees his activism as an extension of King’s unfinished Poor People’s Campaign.

 Indeed, the effectiveness of King’s nonviolence was incomplete in that it could only promote social change in America as long as it persuaded only black people to remain nonviolent toward their white oppressors.
-Once King began to apply this philosophy to American foreign policy issues such as the Vietnam War, his attempts at moral suasion fell once again on stony hearts.
+Once King began to apply this philosophy to American foreign-policy issues such as the Vietnam War, his attempts at moral suasion fell once again on stony hearts.
 Even before his assassination on April 4, 1968, both white conservatives and moderates used King’s nonviolence as a cudgel to curtail the recurring riots that burned America’s cities in 1966 and 1967.
 But King himself looked beyond the rubble of a riot to the root cause: racism.